swvanderlaan/MetaGWASToolKit/README.md

 - Manhattan-plots
 - Effective Sample Size, for the whole analysis. *Note: this script needs fixing.* :construction:
 - SE-N-lambda, as per [Winkler T.W. et al.](https://www.ncbi.nlm.nih.gov/pubmed/24762786). *Note: this script needs fixing.* :construction:
-- Locuszoom plots.
+- *LocusZoom* plots.
 After concatenation of the meta-analysis results, these will be clumped using the appropriate reference as downloaded (see above 'Installing the scripts locally').
 Based on the particular clumping settings (indicated in `metagwastoolkit.conf`) regional association plots will be generated using an installment of [LocusZoom v1.3](http://genome.sph.umich.edu/wiki/LocusZoom_Standalone). *Note: this script needs fixing.* :construction:
+- *LocusTrack* plots.
+In addition to making LocusZoom plots (for which you will have to install LocusZoom) **MetaGWASToolKit** also generates files appropriate for [LocusTrack plots](https://gump.qimr.edu.au/general/gabrieC/LocusTrack/); this online tool can plot many additional informative tracks underneath the regional association plot.
+Reference: [Cuellar-Partida G. et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4351846/).
 - Genomic control, using the results from the fixed effects model, genomic control will be applied to the meta-analysis results.
 These lambda-corrected results will also be plotted (Manhattan, and [stratified] QQ-plots). *Note: this script needs fixing.* :construction:

 #### Downstream analyses & annotation
 ##### Gene-based association study
-Low power and heterogeneity can negatively impact the results of a meta-analysis of GWAS, therefore we have implemented `A versatile gene-based association study` ([Mishra A. et al.](http://journals.cambridge.org/abstract_S1832427414000796?) and [Liu J.Z. et al.](http://www.sciencedirect.com/science/article/pii/S0002929710003125)) to derive emperical p-values for genes. :construction:
+Low power and heterogeneity can negatively impact the results of a meta-analysis of GWAS.
+Therefore we have implemented in **MetaGWASToolKit** two different approaches to gene-based association analyses.
+- *VEGAS2*: `A versatile gene-based association study` which will sum Z-scores accross variants mapped to a gene to derive emperical p-values for genes taking into account LD-structure.
+Reference: ([Mishra A. et al.](http://journals.cambridge.org/abstract_S1832427414000796?) and [Liu J.Z. et al.](http://www.sciencedirect.com/science/article/pii/S0002929710003125)).
+- *MAGMA*: which takes a similar approach as *VEGAS2* to derive emperical p-values.
+In addition MAGMA will automatically perform a set-based gene-set enrichement analysis.
+Reference: https://ctg.cncr.nl/software/magma and [de Leeuw C. et al.](http://journals.plos.org/ploscompbiol/article?id=10.1371%2Fjournal.pcbi.1004219).

+*Note: The installation of MAGMA and VEGAS2 are required for this function to work.*

 ##### LD score
-To examine heritability of the trait under investigation and the genetic correlation with other traits, we have implemented LD score.
-Refer to [Zheng J. et al.](http://bioinformatics.oxfordjournals.org/content/early/2016/09/22/bioinformatics.btw613.abstract), [Bulik-Sullivan B. et al.](http://www.nature.com/ng/journal/vaop/ncurrent/full/ng.3211.html), and [LDSC on GitHub](https://github.com/bulik/ldsc) and for more information. :construction:
+To examine heritability of the trait under investigation and the genetic correlation with other traits, **MetaGWASToolKit** will make the appropriate input file for [LD-Hub](http://ldsc.broadinstitute.org/ldhub/).
+Reference: [Zheng J. et al.](http://bioinformatics.oxfordjournals.org/content/early/2016/09/22/bioinformatics.btw613.abstract), [Bulik-Sullivan B. et al.](http://www.nature.com/ng/journal/vaop/ncurrent/full/ng.3211.html).
+See also [LDSC on GitHub](https://github.com/bulik/ldsc) for more information.

 ##### MR base
-To derive causal effects we have added the [MR base](http://www.mrbase.org) scripts to the work-flow.
-See also: [Hemani G. et al.](https://doi.org/10.1101/078972). :construction:
+To derive causal effects **MetaGWASToolKit** will make the appropriate input file for [MR base](http://www.mrbase.org).
+Reference: [Hemani G. et al.](https://doi.org/10.1101/078972).

-#### References and other datasebases
-##### Creating references
-One is obliged to create the reference from VCF-files (version 4.1+) using `resource.creator.sh`, see above.

-##### Available references
+##### Annotation
-There are a couple of reference available per standard, these are:
-- **HapMap 2 [`HM2`], version 2, release 22, b36.**        -- HM2 contains about 2.54 million variants, but does *not* include variants on the X-chromosome.
-Obviously few, if any, meta-analyses of GWAS will be based on that reference, but it's good to keep.
-View it as a 'legacy' feature.
-[NOT AVAILABLE YET] :large_blue_diamond:
-- **1000G phase 1, version 3 [`1Gp1`], b37.**              -- 1Gp1 contains about 38 million variants, including INDELs, and variation on the X, XY, and Y-chromosomes.
-- **1000G phase 3, version 5 [`1Gp3`], b37.**              -- 1Gp3 contains about 88 million variants, including INDELs, and variation on the X, XY, and Y-chromosomes.
-[NOT AVAILABLE YET] :large_orange_diamond:
-- **Genome of the Netherlands, version 4 [`GoNL4`], b37.** -- GoNL4 contains about xx million variants, including INDELs, and variation on the X, XY, and Y-chromosomes; some of which are unique for the Netherlands or are not present in dbSNP (yet).
-[NOT AVAILABLE YET] :large_blue_diamond:
-- **Genome of the Netherlands, version 5 [`GoNL5`], b37.** -- GoNL4 contains about xx million variants, including INDELs, and variation on the X, XY, and Y-chromosomes; some of which are unique for the Netherlands or are not present in dbSNP (yet).
-[NOT AVAILABLE YET] :large_blue_diamond:
-- **Combination of 1Gp3 and GoNL5 [`1Gp3GONL5`], b37.**    -- This contains about 100 million variants, including INDELs, and variation on the X, XY, and Y-chromosomes; some of which are unique for the Netherlands or are not present in dbSNP (yet).
-[NOT AVAILABLE YET] :large_blue_diamond:
+FUMA was recently developed by the lab of [Danielle Posthuma](https://ctg.cncr.nl/people/danielle_posthuma), and can be used to annotate results with per-variant functional information on location, QTL, genes, etc. Reference: http://fuma.ctglab.nl.

 --------------